WILLIAMSON CARSON & CO LTD – TERMS OF BUSINESS MAY 2018

 You are entitled at any time to request information regarding any commission which we may have received as a result of placing your insurance business.

-In order to be able to offer you credit facilities we are registered under the Consumer Credit Act and our Licence Number is 146295
+In order to be able to offer you credit facilities we have obtained relevant consumer credit permissions from the FCA.

 We normally accept payment by cash, guaranteed cheque, bank transfer or certain credit/debit cards.
 You may be able to spread your payments through insurers’ installment schemes, a credit scheme with a third party finance provider, or a facility we have arranged ourselves.
 We will give you full information about our payment options when we discuss your insurance in detail.